US stocks hold steadier as Wall Street waits for the next signal on how long war with Iran may last

 If oil prices do stay high for long, household budgets already stretched by high inflation could break under the pressure.
 Companies would see their own bills jump for fuel and to stock items on their store shelves or in their data warehouses.
 It all raises the possibility of a worst-case scenario for the global economy, “stagflation,” where growth stagnates and inflation remains high.

-On Wall Street, Kohl's jumped 7.3% for one of the U.S. stock market's bigger gains.
-The retailer reported a stronger profit for the latest quarter than analysts expected, even though its revenue fell short of forecasts.
+On Wall Street, Vertex Pharmaceuticals leaped 8.3% for the biggest gain in the S&P 500 after reporting encouraging trends from a trial for its treatment for a life-threatening kind of kidney disease.

-Vertex Pharmaceuticals leaped 8.9% for the biggest gain in the S&P 500 after reporting encouraging trends from a trial for its povetacicept treatment for a life-threatening kind of kidney disease.
+West Pharmaceutical Services sank 5.7% after Eric Green said he’ll retire as CEO and chair once the board finds and hires his successor.

-Stock markets in Asia and Europe jumped in their first chances to react to Trump’s comments from late Monday and the subsequent easing of oil prices.
-Indexes leaped 5.3% in South Korea, 2.2% in Hong Kong and 2% in France.
+Stock markets in Asia and Europe jumped after getting their first chances to react to Trump’s comments from late Monday and the subsequent easing of oil prices.
+Indexes leaped 5.3% in South Korea, 2.2% in Hong Kong and 1.8% in France.

 Tokyo’s Nikkei 225 rose 2.9% after the government also released revised economic data showing Japan’s economy grew faster in the final quarter of last year than initially estimated.